micro-ROS/micro_ros_diagnostics/micro_ros_diagnostic_bridge/README.md

 General information about this repository, including legal information, build instructions and known issues/limitations, can be found in the [README](../README.md) of the repository root.

-# The micro-ROS diagnostic updater package
+# The micro-ROS diagnostic bridge package

-micro-ROS diagnostic updater is a [ROS 2](http://www.ros2.org/) package that provides convenience functions to implement diagnostic tasks amd updaters based on the ROS Client C-Library (RCLC) for micro-ROS.
+micro-ROS diagnostic bridge is a [ROS 2](http://www.ros2.org/) package that provides a bridge to translate micro-ROS diagnostic messages to vanilla ROS 2 diagnostic messages based on a lookup table.

-An exemplary implementation can be found in: [example/example_updater.c](example_updater.c)
+An exemplary lookup table can be found in: [example_table.yaml](example_table.yaml)

 ## Purpose of the Project